-NOTE: When the client, who received cash benefits in another state, moves to WV and has the payment from the other state counted as income in WV, the benefits received count as only 1 month of benefits toward the client's lifetime limit on the receipt of cash assistance.
-The client has received 1 payment from each state, but the payments were for the same month.
+NOTE: When the client, who received cash benefits in another state, moves to WV, each month in which benefits were received counts as only 1 month of benefits toward the client's lifetime limit on the receipt of cash assistance.
+Some states count receipt of TANF in the number of days instead of the number of months.
+When this occurs, the Worker must request that state to provide the exact months that cash assistance was received by the client in that state.